FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

 ### Displaying Data

 One **extremely** useful thing you can do while tuning PID is to make graphs, graphs, and tons of graphs.
-Making graphs is good because it allows you to visualize instability, overshooting, and steady-state error.
+Making graphs allows you to visualize instability, overshooting, and steady-state error.
 The best one you can make is one that has both your current position and your setpoint on it.
 A really convenient way to output the data is actually to output the current position and the setpoint in the same array, which will automatically make Shuffleboard put a graph of them on the screen together.

 #### WPILib PIDController